-Skin resurfacing to reverse sun damage, small scars, acne scars and hypopigmented scars (scars which have lost color and look white) are treated with fractional laser. **If you have darker skin tones – For overall facial laser with the least risk of hyperpigmentation for those with genetic predispositon to hyperpigmentation, we recommend the eMatrix fractional RF energy system.
-In our experience we find it is a preferred alternative for skin types which can express excess pigmentation activity following laser-type treatments.
+Skin resurfacing to improve sun damage, small scars, acne scars and hypopigmented scars (scars which have lost color and look white) nearly anywhere on the body can be accomplished with fractional laser. **If you have darker skin tones – For overall facial laser with the least risk of hyperpigmentation for those with genetic predispositon to hyperpigmentation, we recommend Fractora.
+In our experience we find radio frequency energy is the preferred alternative for skin types which can express excess pigmentation activity following laser-type treatments.
 A consultation to discuss your concerns and a determination of skin type helps us select the right treatment choice.

 Your Treatment Experience

-The laser handpiece is held against the skin, the microscopic beams penetrate the skin, the handpiece is lifted and move to the next section of skin and the process is repeated.
+The laser handpiece is held against the skin, the microscopic beams penetrate the skin, the handpiece is lifted and moved to the next section of skin and the process is repeated.
 The procedure is very quick, surprising most people with the absence of expected discomfort.
-Treatments are performed by our Laser-Trained Registered Nurse Angela Sarff.
+Treatments are performed by our our Laser Team Leader Dr. Ray Jalian and our Laser-Trained Registered Nurse Angela Sarff.

-For more information about Fraxel skin resurfacing, please call (323) 430-9800 or complete the form on this page to arrange a consultation with Dr. Fitzgerald.
+For more information about fractional skin resurfacing, please call (323) 430-9800 or complete the form on this page to arrange a consultation.
 We are pleased to serve patients in and around Beverly Hills, Larchmont, and throughout the Los Angeles area.